For UK financial advisers only, not approved for use by retail customers. Click here for the customer website.

 Financial Advisers' FAQ - Belgium

-On 7 April Prudential International Assurance plc (‘PIA’) implemented changes to its business model in respect of its Belgian business.
-This means that PIA will no longer accept applications for new policies from 29 May 2014.
+On 29th May 2014 Prudential International Assurance (PIA) implemented changes to its business model in respect of its Belgian business.
+This meant that PIA no longer accepted applications for new policies.

 Following a strategic review of PIA’s participation in the Belgian market, a decision was made to cease accepting applications for new policies from Belgian residents.
 As such a decision was also made to terminate PIA’s agreement with HPG Belgium BVBA – SPRL (‘HPGB’).

-On 14 February we wrote to the Financial Services and Markets Authority (‘FSMA’) to inform them of our decision.
+In February 2014, PIA wrote to the Financial Services and Markets Authority (‘FSMA’) to inform them of our decision.
 We also wrote to the Irish Regulator, The Central Bank of Ireland (‘CBI’).
-PIA will continue to update the relevant regulators as necessary.

-All affected policyholders will be informed over the coming week or two and a copy of that communication will be issued to you at that time.
+All affected policyholders were informed following the announcement and a copy of the communication was issued to the relevant advisers.

 How does this affect my clients’ policies?